dulli/sensishell/README.md

 [![GitHub release](https://img.shields.io/github/release/dulli/sensishell.svg)](https://github.com/dulli/sensishell/releases/)
 [![GoReportCard](https://goreportcard.com/badge/github.com/dulli/sensishell)](https://goreportcard.com/report/github.com/dulli/sensishell)

-_sensishell_ is a simple way for _Linux_ systems to turn shell commands into a sensor that is compared to defined thresholds, e.g. to periodically check if the system is idle and suspend it.
+_sensishell_ is a simple way for _Linux_ systems to turn shell commands into a sensor that is compared to defined thresholds, e.g. to periodically check if the system is idle and suspend it - written in pure _Go_ and without any third-party dependencies.

 ---